AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 # Swadgimon

 Pokemon, for the people!
-A homage to the pokemon games (legally distinct though) based on MAGFest and the Gaylord National Harbor Hotel where the event is held.
+A homage to the Pokemon games (legally distinct though) based on MAGFest and the Gaylord National Harbor Hotel where the event is held.

 #### Other name ideas:
 - Swadgemon